Grantchester, the TV series

 Robson Green, the adulterous veteran in this series, is inspector Geordie Keating.
 I know him from my last time I long ago lived in England, from Soldier Soldier.

-Since the fifth and final season is being recorded at the moment, In the fall of 2019, you will have a chance to bump into the cast at Grantchester.
-In 2020 the final season will be broadcasted on television.
+Since the sixth (and final?) season is being recorded at the moment, In the fall of 2020, you will have a chance to bump into the cast at Grantchester.
+This will be broadcasted on television in 2021.
 If you have missed an episode check ITV or Amazon.

 Pubs, restaurant and B&B’s in Grantchester